Abril-Teo/OpenCV_Reconpat/README.md

 # RECONPAT
 ## Summarize

-In this project we are going to do **Object Tracking** Using *OpenCV*.
+In this project we are going to do **Object Tracking** using *OpenCV*.
 Reconpat is a program for the company *"Caminos De Las Sierras"*.
-Which has the function of facilitating the use of electronic toll, helping to detect the cars associated with the company.
-This program identifies the patent of the vehicles and compares them with the patents saved in the system.
+Which has the function of facilitating the use of the electronic toll, helping to detect the cars associated with the company through a photo.
+This program identifies the patent of the vehicles.

 ## Problematic